bimdata/python-api-client/docs/UserProject.md

 # UserProject

-This is a flattened nested represetation of FosUser and Invitation models in this serializer.
+This is a flattened nested representation of FosUser, Invitation, UserCloud and UserProject models in this serializer.

 ## Properties
 Name | Type | Description | Notes